 One destination that’s been on many people’s bucket lists for a while now is Palawan.
 An island on the west side of the Philippines, it’s known for its beautiful beaches and clear waters.

 Unique flora and fauna are another selling point, such as the incredible rainbow eel (yes, this exists) and some species only found in Palawan, like the Philippine crocodile.

 Where should I go for a sabbatical?

-Well, maybe it depends on the kind of sabbatical.
-If are looking for somewhere spiritual to recharge your batteries, check out Bali where yoga studios are plentiful and people seem laid back.
+Well, maybe it depends on the sabbatical.
+If you are looking for somewhere spiritual to recharge your batteries, check out Bali, where yoga studios are plentiful and people seem laid back.
 Meaningful volunteer experiences abound in South Africa.

 Or if you want an experience that broadens your worldviews through immersion, being surrounded by locals might be just what the doctor ordered.
 Australia is home to the “truly authentic” Aboriginal communities where traditional customs live on strong but languages have disappeared with time.
 They may not share much with Western culture, but they’re happy.

 How do I get the most out of my sabbatical?

 The most rewarding experience you’ll have is forming friendships with your embarking on a sabbatical destination.
-Make new friends, leave with thousands of pictures and story memories, and go back home refreshed and more confident.
+Make new friends, leave with thousands of pictures and story memories, and return home refreshed and more confident.
 Experiencing diversity in culture from around the world will make one realize what’s truly important in life.